Vyral/base-template/_posts/2019-02-11-what-happens-when-someone-passes-away-during-a-transaction.md

 {% include pullquote.html %}

-In situations like these, we always get the attorneys involved to make sure that our clients are well-advised to make the best decisions for their situation.
+In situations like these, we always get the attorneys involved to make sure that our clients are well advised to make the best decisions for their situation.

 If you have any questions or would like to discuss buying or selling a home, don’t hesitate to reach out to us.
 We’d be happy to help.